Nicktormey/Latin102repository/Quiz3.md

 1. Leonem Nemeum: Nemeus, Nemea, Nemeum
 2. Hydram Lernaeam: Lernaeus, Lernea, Lerneum
 3. aprum Erymanthium: Erymanthius, Erymanthia, Erymanthium
-4. aves Stymphalides: Stymphalidis, Stymphalide
+4. aves Stymphalides: Stymphalidis, Stymphalide   ❌ **This one is tricky!**
 5. Hippolyten Amazonam: Amazonus, Amazona, Amazonum

 *Comparative and superlative forms*

-1. The Hydra killed passers by with a great blowing of his poisonous breath. - cum afflatu magno
+1. The Hydra killed passers by with a great blowing of his poisonous breath. - cum afflatu magno  ❌ **Good adj/noun agreement, but no preposition needed to express means/instrument in Latin.**
 2. The Hydra killed passers by with a greater blowing of his poisonous breath. - cum afflatu maiore
 3. The Hydra killed passers by with the greatest blowing of his poisonous breath. - cum afflatu maximo
 4. The victims died in great torment. - in cruciatu magno
-5. The victims died in greater torment. - in crucatio maiore
+5. The victims died in greater torment. - in crucatio❌ maiore
-6. The victims died in the greatest torment. - in cruciato maximo
+6. The victims died in the greatest torment. - in cruciato❌ maximo
 7. Hercules cleaned a great part of the stables. - partem magnam
 8. Hercules cleaned a greater part of the stables. - partem maiorem
 9. Hercules cleaned the greatest part of the stables. - partem maximam